ceanota/jsnetbridge/NuGet.Packager/readme.txt

 				@(new MvcHtmlString({MyWebApp}.MvcApplication.AspMvcInfo.UrlInfo.ToJS_SetUrl(new Diphap.JsNetBridge.Mvc.Proxy.UrlManager(this.Url.Action, this.Url.RouteUrl))))
 			</script>

- 4- Replace the word '{MyApplicationWeb}' with the name of your web application.
+ 4- Replace the word '{MyWebApp}' with the name of your web application.

  5- Properties of your csproj, then Build Events, and then  Post-build event command line: